zzc01/QtProjects/ReadMe.md

 # Qt Practice Prorjects

+* These practice projects are created by QtCreator 6.0.2.
-* Qt practice projects about QThread, QThreadPool, Qt Network, QTcpSocket, QUdpSocket usage.
+* Practicing the usage of Qt Network, QTcpSocket, QTcpServer, QUdpSocket, QThread, and QThreadPool.
 * These are mainly based on tutorials from VoidRealms[1] youtube channel.
-* Built a simple windows app that sends message between two users using UDP packages.
+* I also built a simple windows app that sends message between two users using UDP packages.
-* These practice projects are created by QtCreator 6.0.2.

 <br/>